Automating API spec fetching from Postman using GitHub Actions

 - After creating the API Key, change the API Key settings, select the option Never expire API keys.
 This will ensure you'll not need to repeat this process in the future.

-Step 4: Get the collection id
+Get the collection id

-To retrieve the collection id, follow the steps:
+To retrieve the collection id:

 <your_api_key>

-by the API Key you got in Step 3.
+by the API Key you just generated.

 curl -X GET "https://api.getpostman.com/collections?apikey=<your_api_key>"